b-mehta/unit-fractions/docs_src/index.md

 for the [Sphere Eversion project](https://github.com/leanprover-community/sphere-eversion).

-More precisely we will prove that, in any dense set of integers contains distinct integers whose reciprocals sum to 1.
-(This generalises a colouring result of Croot, and resolves an old open problem of Erdos and Graham.)
-For further details, precise statements, contex, and so on, we refer to the preprint itself.
+More precisely we will prove that, any dense set of integers contains distinct integers whose reciprocals sum to 1.
+(This generalises a colouring result of Croot, and resolves an old open problem of Erdős and Graham.)
+For further details, precise statements, context, and so on, we refer to the preprint itself.

 ### Exploring and helping